isabella232/experience-manager-headless-adaptive-forms.en/help/troubleshooting.md

 ### Issue

-When you use the `mvn -PautoInstallPackage clean install` or similar commands to deploy the project the project fails to deploy.
+When you use the `mvn -PautoInstallPackage clean install` or similar commands to deploy an AEM Archeype project, the project fails to deploy.

 ### Reason